The Thrive Approach

 • Learn to think before behaving in a certain way

-What will Thrive look like at Higher Bebington Junior School?
+What does Thrive look like at Higher Bebington Junior School?

-During each session, there will be an activity which may include:
+During each session, there is an activity which may include:

 • Story telling